Logo

 External Outputs

-Like external inputs, External outputs are a great way to expand complexity of projects.
+Like external inputs, external outputs are a great way to expand complexity of projects.

-This build guide were designed to be used with the SparkFun red Micro:bit breakout board.
+This build guide was designed to be used with the SparkFun red Micro:bit breakout board.
 We have servos in stock in the FabLab electronics section.
 Use the ones we have to test them out before buying more for a class :)

 There are LOTS more external outputs but these are the ones we have tested in class and have worked well for our students.